SomeClown/Jackanapes/README.md

 I'm sure there are more great examples out there, but those are the three I found when I was initially looking for something like what I'm writing.
 All came close, and all are great in their own ways, but I wanted what I wanted, and it's been a fun exercise writing my own client.
+You are free to use this utility and code however you see fit, but when you register it to Twitter in order to get your consumer/application keys/secrets, it would be lovely if you kept the "jackanapes" name and point to the github repo at: https://github.com/SomeClown/Jackanapes.
+However, that is your choice.

-NOTE: Since rewriting the authentication methods, putting everything into a YAML file, the entire authorization module is redundant and doing nothing except logging every call made to it, which of course is on every run since we're wrapping all functions with that module/method.
+NOTE: _Since rewriting the authentication methods, putting everything into a YAML file, the entire authorization module is redundant and doing nothing except logging every call made to it, which of course is on every run since we're wrapping all functions with that module/method.
 The only reason this is all still happening is because I want to still utilize this method to generate the initial config.yml file, and to get user credentials in a more automatic